-Operational risk represents the risk of loss as a result of inadequate processes, system failures, human error or external events, including but not limited to direct or indirect financial loss, reputational damage and legal and regulatory penalties.
+Operational risk represents the risk of both financial and non-financial loss as a result of inadequate or failed processes, system failures, human error or external events.
+This includes, but is not limited to, direct or indirect financial loss, reputational damage, customer dissatisfaction, and/or legal and regulatory penalties.
 The Company manages operational risk through the application of strong process controls, which are reviewed on a regular basis.